Rigo-codes/WebDevEssentialsNotes/DAY6/FlexGridsPetEmporium/aisd-wde-5-ai-flexbox-and-css-grid/README.md

 ## 8. **Add Pet Image Boxes Section**
 Now that you have a navigation bar, add 12 boxes for the pet photos with cute pet names and short personality descriptions.

-  - [ ] Ask for help to create `HTML` code adding a section under the main content area with 12 image boxes for pet photos.
+  - [x ] Ask for help to create `HTML` code adding a section under the main content area with 12 image boxes for pet photos.
 The photos are located in the assets/images folder.
 The photos are named Pet1.jpg to Pet12.jpg.
 Each box should have an image, a cute pet name, and a short personality description underneath.
 Please ensure this code uses a `<section>` tag with a class of "pet-gallery".
   - [ ] Open your `index.html` file and locate the existing `<main>` tag.
 This tag should already contain the initial `<p>` tag with the business description.
   - [ ] Paste the code for the pet images `<section>` directly below the existing `<p>` tag inside the `<main>`.
 This will ensure that the pet image boxes section appears right after the business description.